mondem0/roblox-codex-test/README.md

 ## Testing Checklist

 1. Publish the game or run **Play** in Studio.
-2. Confirm the UI appears with tower buttons, money, lives, wave counter, and a `Start` button.
+2. Confirm the UI appears with tower slots, money, lives, wave counter, and a `Start` button.
+3. Open the tower selection screen, assign three towers to the slots, and confirm the loadout.
+The shop buttons should update to the towers you chose.
-3. Click a tower button, position the preview over the ground, and click to place it.
+4. Click a tower button, position the preview over the ground, and click to place it.
 Towers should appear under the `workspace.Towers` folder.
-4. Start the waves.
+5. Start the waves.
 Enemies spawn at `EnemySpawn`, follow your waypoint path, and take damage from towers.
-5. Press **`X`** while aiming the preview to cancel placement without spending money.
+6. Press **`X`** while aiming the preview to cancel placement without spending money.
-6. Verify money updates when enemies are defeated, towers deal damage as expected, and that lives decrease when an enemy reaches the exit.
+7. Verify money updates when enemies are defeated, towers deal damage as expected, and that lives decrease when an enemy reaches the exit.
-7. With one of your towers selected, press **`E`** to purchase an upgrade (if available) and press **`X`** to sell it.
+8. With one of your towers selected, press **`E`** to purchase an upgrade (if available) and press **`X`** to sell it.
 Confirm upgrade costs apply and 50% refunds are awarded on sale.

 Enjoy customizing the visuals, adding sound effects, or expanding with new towers and waves!